 DNS Leak Test

 DNS leak tests are important to do because a device might send DNS (Domain Name System) server traffic outside of the VPN’s tunnel, thereby giving your private IP address away.
 Fortunately, ProtonVPN offers DNS leak protection.
-By default in the ProtonVPN app, the “DNS Leak Protection” option is turned on, and for safety reasons can’t be turned off.
+By default in the ProtonVPN app, the “DNS Leak Protection” option is on, and for safety reasons, you can’t turn it off.

 WebRTC Leak Test

 Are you going to use your VPN with web browsers like Chrome, Firefox, Microsoft Edge, or Opera?
 If so, you need to know about WebRTC leaks.
-WebRTC, otherwise known as Web Real-Time Communication Test, is a collection of standardized technologies that allows web browsers to communicate directly with each other rather than going through an intermediate server.
+WebRTC, otherwise known as Web Real-Time Communication, is a collection of standardized technologies that allows web browsers to communicate directly with each other rather than going through intermediate servers.
 WebRTC makes for faster speeds for video chat, live streaming, and file transfers.
-You’re probably waiting for the bad news.

-Well, any two devices that are communicating with WebRTC need to know each others’ private IP addresses.
-So theoretically, a website or third party could use WebRTC to detect your real, private IP address.
 That’s no good.
-What’s the point of an encrypted VPN tunnel if your browser will give away your private IP address anyways?
-I tested ProtonVPN and luckily, ProtonVPN doesn’t allow WebRTC leaks.
+What’s the point of an encrypted VPN tunnel if your browser will give away your private IP address, anyway?
+We tested ProtonVPN and luckily, ProtonVPN didn’t allow WebRTC leaks.

-Overall, I really like that ProtonVPN offers a free option.
-I wouldn’t touch most free VPNs (except the best free VPNs, of course) with a ten-foot pole, so it’s nice having a free option from a trustworthy company that isn’t out to profit from my personal data.
-I would recommend ProtonVPN Free to everyone.
+Overall, we really like that ProtonVPN offers a free option.
+We wouldn’t touch most free VPNs (except the best free VPNs, of course) with a ten-foot pole, so it’s nice having a free option from a trustworthy company that isn’t out to profit from our personal data.
+We would recommend ProtonVPN Free to everyone.
 And to see other savings, check out ProtonVPN Black Friday deals.

 ProtonVPN Customer Support

 The only way to contact ProtonVPN for customer support is through an online ticket system.
-Honestly, I would have liked to see more options for contacting support, such as live chat or telephone.
+Honestly, we would have liked to see more options for contacting support, such as live chat or telephone.
 Communicating back and forth through email is about as slow as it gets.
-But let’s see how their users rate the ProtonVPN customer support experience.

 The ProtonVPN App

-The ProtonVPN app is supported on Windows, Mac, iOS, Android, and Linux.
-Inside their apps you will find a quick connect button to turn on the VPN service.
-ProtonVPN has a great 4.2 rating from both the Apple store and the Google Play store alike, quite high for a VPN.
+The ProtonVPN app is available on Windows, Mac, iOS, Android, and Linux.
+Inside ProtonVPN’s apps, you will find a quick-connect button to turn on the VPN service.
+ProtonVPN has a great 4.2 rating from the Google Play store, and a 3.9 rating from the Apple App Store, quite high for a VPN.

 ProtonVPN Vs. NordVPN

 NordVPN is another popular VPN, so let’s see how it compares with ProtonVPN.
-While ProtonVPN has over 560 servers in more than 40 countries, NordVPN has a staggering 5,246 in 62 countries.
-Neither ProtonVPN nor NordVPN are based in countries belonging to an international surveillance alliance or subject to data retention laws, as they’re based in Switzerland and Panama, respectively.
+While ProtonVPN has over 1,700 servers in 63 countries, NordVPN has a staggering 5,000 plus servers in more than 60 countries.
+Neither ProtonVPN nor NordVPN is under jurisdictions of Five Eyes, Nine Eyes, and 14 Eyes member countries, as they have headquarters in Switzerland and Panama, respectively.

 In terms of data logging, ProtonVPN and NordVPN don’t log your personal session information.
-Both offer kill switches, and both let you stream on Netflix or torrent files.
-Where they begin to differ is that only ProtonVPN has split tunneling.
+Both offer kill switches and both let you stream on Netflix or torrent files.
+Additionally, both have split tunneling on Windows and Android.

-Now that we’ve gone over how NordVPN and ProtonVPN’s features compare, let’s talk about their performances.
-ProtonVPN was faster on Windows, but NordVPN edged out ProtonVPN on my Mac.
-Overall it’s a close race, but I’d recommend ProtonVPN unless they don’t have servers in your desired location, or if you can’t afford ProtonVPN’s higher price point.
+Now that we’ve gone over how NordVPN and ProtonVPN’s features and pricing compare, let’s talk about their performances.
+ProtonVPN was faster on Windows, but NordVPN edged out ProtonVPN on Mac.
+Overall, it’s a close race, but we’d recommend NordVPN for its large server network, worth it even with the higher pricing.